murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 ### The Crystal Cylinder
 A vision of a large crystal cylinder supported on struts of adamantine.
 Faces float by inside the crystal - possibly souls.
 We surmise this is some sort of (man-made) machine.

+We learned that this is a machine called the '**Soulforge**'.
+It was created thousands of years ago by the **Eshowe** people of **Omu**, and it was intended to create a new god.
+Under orders of Ubtao, the Barae of Mezro sacked Omu before they could go ahead.
+Ras Nsi massacred all the Eshowe, even long after the battle was won.

 ### The Many-Eyed God
 A vision of a gigantic being of black flesh and countless eyes.
 In the space behind, countless dead titans float by - one of which we identified as Tymora.
-This may relate to the Children of the Crocodile's mentions of a new God coming to town.
+This may relate to the Children of the Crocodile's mentions of a new God coming to town, and tie in to the **Soulforge** in Omu.

 ### The Lich
 A vision of a skeletal figure with great horns, wearing robes and wielding a stuff with a human skull.
 Opposed to the other visions, this creature turned to face Mo and wreathed him in necrotic energies.
 From the description we gather this must be a lich.